 - Identify if there is a pattern.
 If these non-recurring meetings seem to land on your calendar every few months so they are becoming recurring but not planned.

-- If you don’t need to be the participant, identify if there is a delegate that the organizer can work with or communicate with in your place.
-Connect the delegate to the organizer to work out those details.
+- If you don’t need to be the participant, identify if there is a delegate that the organiser can work with or communicate with in your place.
+Connect the delegate to the organiser to work out those details.

 Time Away from the Office